Thank you for your interest in our internet website.

 Encryption of the data exchanged between browser and webserver

 For security and privacy, this website forces all data exchanged between the webserver and your browser to be encrypted.
-This is particularly relevant where you enter personal data, e.g. the contact form.
+This is particularly relevant where you enter personal data, e.g. the contact form or comment form.
 The technique used is known as TLS, which stands for Transport Layer Security; earlier versions of the encryption protocoll were known as SSL (Secure Sockets Layer).
 You can recognise an encrypted connection by the lock symbol at the left end of the browser address bar, and the web address starting with „https://“.
 The encryption ensures that any data you enter to the website cannot be read and decoded by others.